What is scarlet fever?

 Increased fluid intake

-It is important to not send your child back to school or day care until he or she has been on antibiotics for at least 24 hours.
+It is important not to send your child back to school or day care until he or she has been on antibiotics for at least 24 hours.
 Also, be sure to notify others who may have been exposed.

 How can scarlet fever be prevented?